ehrpg/lastdescent/docs/places/stations/venus.md

 ## Operation

-The Venusian station is operated by Zeiss-Yahari.
-The security is handled by a private security firm, a subsidiary of Zeiss-Yahari.
+The Venusian station is operated by SART.
+The security is handled by a private security firm, a subsidiary of SART.
 It is used to study the atmosphere of Venus, and extracts gas, minerals and other useful resources from Venus.
 It is also an advanced research facility.